nkkav/elemapprox/README.rst

 All generated data are also concatenated to ``testfunc-ascii.txt``.

-2. Run the following shell script from a Unix/Linux/Cygwin command line in order to generate an ASCII graph for each function.
+2. Run the following shell script from a Unix/Linux/Cygwin command line in order to generate a PBM image for each function.

 | ``$ ./plot-ansic-pbm.sh``